qiskit-community/lindbladmpo/INSTALL.md

 Now that ITensor is cloned locally, its binaries should be built.
 The default settings are configured for _Linux_ and _Windows_ (using Cygwin), with the basic BLAS/LAPACK installation.

-On _Linux_ execute:
+On _Mac OS_ execute:

     cp options.mk.sample options.mk
     make

-On _Mac OS_ or on _Windows_ (in the Cygwin64 Terminal App), there are two options:
+On _Linux_ or on _Windows_ (in the Cygwin64 Terminal App), there are two options:
-- Use the first command as above to copy `options.mk.sample` into `options.mk` but then first edit `options.mk` in a text editor, commenting out the lines configuring the compilation and BLAS/LAPACK platform for Linux and uncommenting the ones for your platform (the file is well documented).
+- Use the first command as above to copy `options.mk.sample` into `options.mk` but then first edit `options.mk` in a text editor, commenting out the lines configuring the compilation and BLAS/LAPACK platform unsuitable for you platform and uncommenting the ones for your platform (the file is well documented).
 Save and exit the editor, typing `make` in the command line to build the binaries.
 - Alternatively, within the lindbladmpo repository (see below) there is an `options.mk` file that can also be copied to the ITensor directory, where the choice of operating system is done once by defining the variable `OS_TARGET` at the top of the file, or setting it from the command-line invokation.
 See the details below and repeat the build of ITensor binaries.

 ## Building the lindbladmpo solver